Hard Hat Industry Standards

 - CSA: these labels are required to list Manufacturer, Model, Type, Class, Reverse Orientation Mark, Manufacture Date, Size/ Size Range, and User Warnings

-Type 1: These helmets are meant to reduce the force of impact form a blow only to the top of the head; CSA: Helmet protects the crown of the head only.
+Type 1: These helmets are meant to reduce the force of impact from a blow only to the top of the head; CSA: Helmet protects the crown of the head only.

 Type 2: ANSI: Helmets are meant to reduce impact from both top and/ or sides of head; CSA: Helmets protect against blows to the crown and/or laterally to the head.